ridzimeko/mekonote/README.md

 - **Layouts**: You can change how your blog looks by modifying the Vue components in the `.vitepress/theme` folder.

-- **Styling**: If you want to change the colors or fonts, you can edit the CSS files in the `.vitepress/theme/styles.css` folder.
+- **Styling**: If you want to change the colors or fonts, you can edit the CSS files in the `.vitepress/theme/styles` folder.

 - **Configuration**: To adjust settings like the blog's title, description, or navigation links, you can modify the `.vitepress/config.ts` file.
-For RSS setting you can go to `.vitepress/rss.ts`

 If you want to do more advanced customization, you can refer to the [Vitepress](https://vitepress.dev/docs) documentation.